A PROGRAM FOR CURIOUS CHILDREN

 Your child is doing everything right.

 Top of the class.
 Reads well.
 Solves faster than most.
-And yet, when adults talk about something real — an election, a war, a discovery, a moral question — your child goes quiet.
+And yet, when adults talk about something real, an election, a war, a discovery, a moral question, the child goes quiet.
 Not because they aren't smart.
 Because no one ever invited them into the conversation.

 WhatIfMind is that invitation.